nautobot/go-nautobot/docs/ScheduledJob.md

 `func (o *ScheduledJob) UnsetUser()`

 UnsetUser ensures that no value is present for User, not even an explicit nil
-### GetApprovedByUser

-`func (o *ScheduledJob) GetApprovedByUser() ScheduledJobApprovedByUser`

-GetApprovedByUser returns the ApprovedByUser field if non-nil, zero value otherwise.

-### GetApprovedByUserOk

-`func (o *ScheduledJob) GetApprovedByUserOk() (*ScheduledJobApprovedByUser, bool)`

-GetApprovedByUserOk returns a tuple with the ApprovedByUser field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetApprovedByUser

-`func (o *ScheduledJob) SetApprovedByUser(v ScheduledJobApprovedByUser)`

-SetApprovedByUser sets ApprovedByUser field to given value.

-### HasApprovedByUser

-`func (o *ScheduledJob) HasApprovedByUser() bool`

-HasApprovedByUser returns a boolean if a field has been set.

-### SetApprovedByUserNil

-`func (o *ScheduledJob) SetApprovedByUserNil(b bool)`

- SetApprovedByUserNil sets the value for ApprovedByUser to be an explicit nil

-### UnsetApprovedByUser
-`func (o *ScheduledJob) UnsetApprovedByUser()`

-UnsetApprovedByUser ensures that no value is present for ApprovedByUser, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)